 At FHL, we are committed to running our business responsibly.
 This requires high standards to be maintained within our supply chain.
 We expect all our Suppliers to meet the minimum standards set out in this Statement and fully comply with all applicable laws and regulations in relevant jurisdictions when conducting business with, and on behalf of, FHL.
 Our procurement processes apply across all offices of FHL.
 We have a Supplier Code of Conduct, available on our website, which we ask all new suppliers to sign.
 Please see Appendix 2 for an extract of our Supplier Code of Conduct.
-We promote best practice for responsible procurement and ask suppliers for evidence of their ESG practices when sourcing, covering the following core areas: environmental, social, diversity and inclusion, economic and governance issues.
+We promote best practice for responsible procurement and ask suppliers to provide evidence of their governance alongside signing our Code of Conduct, which includes core ESG criteria as well as Laws and Regulation.